• Skip to primary navigation

 Recipe Tips

 • If using the recommended Lakanto Powdered Monk Fruit Sweetener, you can get away without mixing it into warm water to form a simple syrup.
-This is mostly used when adding granulated sweeteners or the electrolytes.
+This is mostly used when adding granulated sweeteners.
 The powdered sweeteners will usually dissolve right into the cold water.

 • Adjust the sweetness to taste.
 I like my lemonade a little sour, but don't be afraid to add a little more sweetener if that is your preference.